-PARTY-IN-INTEREST TRANSACTIONS
+4. EXEMPT PARTY-IN-INTEREST TRANSACTIONS

-At December 31, 2011 and 2010, the Plan held 105,626 and 113,489 shares, respectively, of common stock of Flexsteel Industries, Inc., the sponsoring employer.
-During 2011 and 2010, the Plan recorded dividend income of \$35,920 and \$28,372, respectively.

-Certain Plan investments are managed by Principal Life or its affiliates.
-Principal Life is the custodian as defined by the Plan.

-The above transactions are exempt party-in-interest transactions.
+At December 31, 2012 and 2011, the Plan held 66,659 and 105,626 shares, respectively, of common stock of Flexsteel Industries, Inc., the sponsoring employer.
+During 2012 and 2011, the Plan recorded dividend income of \$51,295 and \$35,920, respectively, related to this common stock.
+American Trust & Savings Bank is the custodian and recordkeeper of the Flexsteel Industries, Inc. common stock fund, as defined by the Plan.
+These transactions qualify as exempt party-in-interest transactions.